glasnt/words/top/toptips.md

 Trying to find out what's running on your machine, and which process is using up all your memory and making things slllooowwww, is an task served well by the utility `top`.

-`top` is an extremely useful program that acts not unlike Windows Task Manager.
+`top` is an extremely useful program that acts not unlike Windows Task Manager, or macOS's Activity Monitor.

 Running `top` on your \*nix machine will show you a live running view of the process running on your system.